 However, there are plenty of reasons to work on online engagement:

 - Enlarge your online presence against minimum costs compared to the costs of traditional marketing

 - Increase your visibility as an expert within your industry

 - Build a long-term and valuable relationship with your customers

 Maersk Line shows what it takes

-Schipping gigant Maersk Line understood this.
-They took up the engagement challenge and launched a Facebook-page to establish more interaction with their many self-service clients who normally doesn’t have any personal contact with the company.
+Shipping giant Maersk Line understood this.
+They took up the engagement challenge and launched a Facebook page to establish more interaction with their many self-service clients who normally don’t have any personal contact with the company.
 “We decided that social media is a natural next step in building our relationship with customers.”

-Meanwhile Maersk Line generated more than 248.000 likes and built up huge online recognition via social media.
+Meanwhile, Maersk Line generated more than 248.000 likes and built up huge online recognition via social media.
 Priceless.
-Especially when you realize that only one person within Maersk is spending half time of his job driving this to a success.
+Especially when you realize that only one person within Maersk is spending half the time of his job driving this to a success.

-If a shipping company who transport containers can be that successful in online engagement – what stops you to do the same?
+If a shipping company that transports containers can be that successful in online engagement – what stops you to do the same?
 Stop your marketing and start engaging!